How IBD affects your colorectal cancer risk

 March is National Colorectal Cancer Awareness Month, so it’s a good time to brush up on your knowledge about this type of cancer that’s linked with inflammatory bowel disease (IBD).

-IBD and CRC
+IBD and colorectal cancer

 “Inflammation of the large intestine over a long period of time can increase the risk for pre-cancer or cancer of the colon,” says David T. Rubin, MD, professor of medicine and chief of gastroenterology at the University of Chicago, and chair elect of the national scientific advisory committee for the Crohn’s and Colitis Foundation.
 “That risk is higher in people who have ulcerative colitis, which by definition, is inflammation of the large intestine,” explains Dr. Rubin.

-However, Crohn’s can affect any part of the GI tract, so the risk of CRC depends on where the Crohn’s is located.
+However, Crohn’s disease can affect any part of the GI tract, so the risk of colorectal cancer depends on where the Crohn’s is located.
 “You have to have inflammation in the large intestine to fall under the category of being at risk,” says Rubin.
 If you are unaware of where your IBD is located and what your cancer risk may be, you should discuss this important issue with your doctor.

+The good news: There are ways to reduce your risk of developing colorectal cancer—or to catch it early if it does appear.
 The first step is to become familiar with your individual CRC risk factors.
 This may include:

 - Whether or not you have a family history of CRC or personal history of adenoma type colon polyps